-- 1. The language of instruction of the programme is English. - It is possible that a unit of study may be offered in a language other than the programme's language of instruction.
+- 1. The language of instruction of the programme is English, due to of being accessible for international students who are trained to work in companies and organizations that operate in an international playing field. - It is possible that a unit of study may be offered in a language other than the programme's language of instruction.
 If a different language is used, this will be mentioned in the module description of the unit of study in question (also see the Foreign Languages Code of Conduct, Student Charter part 1).